phetsims/equality-explorer/doc/implementation-notes.md

 For an overview of various scenarios involving the lock feature, see [lock-scenarios.md](https://github.com/phetsims/equality-explorer/blob/master/doc/lock-scenarios.md).

+## PhET-iO

+**Dialogs**: The sim has 3 OopsDialogs, used to display messages when something goes wrong.
+They are implemented as static instances, and reused when needed.
+`EqualityExplorerSceneNode` is responsible for instantiating those instances eagerly.
+No PhetioCapsule is involved.

 ## Related simulations

 **Equality Explorer: Basics**: The _Basics_ screen in this sim is identical to the _Basics_ screen in _Equality Explorer_.
 The _Lab_ screen adds the ability to change the values (weights) of real-world objects, something that was not doable in _Equality Explorer_.